 Avoid Run-On Sentences:

-As per TOEFL grammar rules avoid making run-on sentences while writing.
-Run-on sentences leave a very poor impression on the examiner.
-The writing section of TOEFL requires you to write vast on given topics in the form of essays.
-If you make the mistakes of making run-on sentences, your actions will affect your clearance in the TOEFL.
+As per TOEFL grammar rules, avoid creating run-on sentences in your writing.
+Run-on sentences create a poor impression on the examiner.
+The writing section of the TOEFL requires you to write at length on given topics, such as essays.
+Making mistakes like creating run-on sentences can negatively impact your TOEFL score.

 Correct Use of Apostrophe:

-While writing a sentence, there should be a proper use of an apostrophe followed by 's'.
-Wrong use of an apostrophe is one of the most common mistakes in writing sections of the TOEFL.
-Pay particular attention to how to use an apostrophe in a sentence.
+When writing a sentence, it's important to use an apostrophe correctly followed by 's'.
+Incorrect use of an apostrophe is one of the most common mistakes in the writing sections of the TOEFL.
+Pay close attention to how to use an apostrophe in a sentence.

-'The boys' dream was to be rich in future.'
+• 'The boys' dream was to be rich in the future.'

-Both of the above sentences are right.
-The first one hinting at singular 'boy' and the second sentence referring to the dream of all the boys.
+Both of the above sentences are correct.
+The first one indicates the singular possessive 'boy's' dream, while the second sentence indicates the plural possessive 'boys'' dream, referring to the dream of all the boys.

 Noun-Pronoun Agreement:

-Be very attentive to the use of the noun-pronoun in a sentence while speaking and writing.
-A singular subject takes singular noun and plural subject take plural noun with a pronoun as per the noun or pronoun used earlier in the sentence.
-If you do not use the correct noun and pronoun in a sentence, you will make a blunder mistake in the test which will lower your entire score.
+Pay close attention to the use of nouns and pronouns in a sentence while speaking and writing.
+A singular subject takes a singular noun, and a plural subject takes a plural noun with a pronoun that matches the noun or pronoun used earlier in the sentence.
+Incorrect usage of nouns and pronouns can result in significant mistakes in the test, which will lower your overall score.

 Let us cite a few instances of the noun-pronoun agreement: